STRIKE AVOIDANCE – HOW TO DEVELOP AN EFFECTIVE STRIKE AVOIDANCE STRATEGY

-In the second environmental scan stage it is essential to conscientise the strategy formulation team about the environment in which the negotiations and any potential strike is likely to take place.
+In the second environmental scan stage, it is essential to create a strategy formulation team about the environment in which the negotiations and any potential strikes are likely to take place.
 The team needs to understand the environmental forces which impact on the employer and the union and to be exposed to as wide a variety of relevant information and options as possible.

-A variety of external and internal experts are therefore invited to make a series of resentations to the strategy formulation team on among other issues; the state of the macro economy, the employer’s financial position, the parties strategic plans, current wage settlements in the country and in the relevant industry, the macro human resource and political environment and the micro human resource environment.
+A variety of external and internal experts are therefore invited to make a series of presentations to the strategy formulation team on among other issues; the state of the macroeconomy, the employer’s financial position, the parties strategic plans, current wage settlements in the country and in the relevant industry, the macro human resource and political environment and the micro human resource environment.